axelvanherle/axelvanherle.github.io/content/post/21-02-23_p2ptcpchatclient.md

     receivedTextEdit->appendPlainText(message);
 });
 ```

-This is a lambda function that is used to connect the click signal of the `sendButton` to a slot that sends a message to all peers.
-When the `sendButton` is clicked, the function gets executed.
-It first retrieves the message entered by the user from the `inputLineEdit`, and checks if it is empty.
-If it is, it displays an error message using a `QMessageBox`.
-Otherwise, it logs the message to the `debugTextEdit`, sends it to all connected peers using the `sendToAll` function of the `TcpClient` object, and clears the `inputLineEdit`.
+This code uses a lambda function to connect the `newMessageReceived` signal of the `TcpClient` object to a slot.
+When a new message is received, the signal is emitted and the lambda function is called.
+The function then logs the received message using `qDebug` and appends it to the `receivedTextEdit` widget.

 ```cpp
 QObject::connect(sendButton, &QPushButton::clicked, [&]()
 {